rezashkv/diffusion_pruning/README.md

     └── ...
 ```

-#### 1.1 (Optional) Remove Corrupt Images
+#### 1.1 Remove Corrupt Images (Optional)

 There are some urls in the Conceptual Captions dataset that are not valid.
+The download will result in some corrupt files that can't be opened.
 These could be removed to ensure a more
-efficient training process.
+efficient training.

 ### 2. Download MS-COCO 2014